If you are an employer, please visit the Work-Study Employers section.

 Unlike other forms of Financial Aid that you may receive (e.g.: loans, grants, scholarships), your Work-Study award never credits to your BARC account.
 Your Work-Study award is paid directly to you, as it is earned, through a paycheck.
 Work-Study payroll cycles are two weeks long, from Sunday to the second following Saturday.
 A payroll check is issued approximately a week and a half later (e.g. WSP pay period February 3rd - February 16th; check date February 27th).

 How do I Qualify?

-To qualify for a Work-Study award, a student must file a FAFSA prior to March 2nd and have sufficient financial need.
+To qualify for a Work-Study award, a student must file a FAFSA or DREAM Act Application prior to March 2nd and have sufficient financial need.
 Our office determines your Financial Aid eligibility and notifies you of your aid in a Financial Aid Award Letter, which may include a Work-Study award.

 Unit Load Requirement:

 Additionally, all qualifying Work-Study recipients must maintain a minimum study load of six (6) units each quarter.
 Students found to have registered below six units at the Census Date will not qualify for Work-Study funding during that quarter.
 The Census Date occurs one day after the last day to drop classes on Gold.
 On that date, the Office of Financial Aid & Scholarships will take a snap-shot of your unit registration load in Gold.
 Employers will be notified immediately of changes to your Work-Study eligibility, which may result in the loss of employment.
 Employers have full discretion concerning whether to keep you employed or not.
 The Work-Study Unit will gladly re-instate Work-Study funding if you re-enroll in more units after the Census Date.